Kansas newspaper goes from endorsing Trump to denouncing his attacks on the press

 "We're sitting here in Topeka, the capital city of Kansas, and we're in the middle of a heated election year," Wade said.
 "It's one of those deals where if someone doesn't like what's being asked, if they think we're not being favorable to their candidate of choice, then it gets to be very contentious.
 The cry of of 'fake news' starts to get yelled across the room.
 It's a difficult environment."

-There weren't many newspapers that endorsed Trump in 2016, and of those that did, the Capital-Journal appears to be the only one so far that will participate in an initiative that was coordinated by the Boston Globe.
+There weren't many newspapers that endorsed Trump in 2016, and of those that did, the Capital-Journal is one of the few to participate in an initiative that was coordinated by the Boston Globe.

 Newspapers across the country, including the New York Times, Denver Post, Miami Herald and Philadelphia Inquirer, are running editorials on Thursday to combat Trump's ongoing attacks on the news media.